abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 ![Screenshot (2216)](https://user-images.githubusercontent.com/120498080/214480079-1bb1d6ad-8820-4acb-a7ef-b176e3c13a42.png)

 - So the main goal of OpenLANE is to produce clean GDSII(clean means no DRC, LVS and Timing voilations) with no human intervention.
-- OpenLINK is tuned for SkyWater130nm Open PDK, it also supports XFAB180 and Global Foundry 130G
+- OpenLINK is tuned for SkyWater130nm Open PDK, it also supports XFAB180 and Global Foundry 130.
 - OpenLINK can be used to harden Macros and Chips(harden means creating GDSII or the final layout)
-- OpenLINK has two modes of operation
+- OpenLINK has two modes of operation:
     +  **Autonomous** (it is the push buttton flow where we figure the flow and we directly get the final GDSII)
     +  **Interactive** (here we run comands and steps one be one so that we can do experimentation and look at the results of differnet flow steps)
- - OpenLINK has very nice feature called as **Design Space Exploration** which can be used to find the best set of flow urations.
+ - OpenLINK has very nice feature called as **Design Space Exploration** which can be used to find the best set of flow durations.
- - OpenLINK has large number of design examples(43 different design with their best configuration)
+ - OpenLINK has large number of design examples(43 different design with their best configuration, here we will be usibg picrorv32a)
-#### Steps to install openlane in our machine

 #### OpenLANE ASIC Flow
 ![Screenshot (2217)](https://user-images.githubusercontent.com/120498080/214488649-b4a76e24-a8f0-401d-a2aa-455f14c111ae.png)

-- In **RTL Syntheses** the RTL is fead to *Yosys* with the design constrains, Yosys converts the RTL into a logic circuits, this circuit can be optimized and then mapped into a cell using STL using *abc* (abc has to be guided during optimization which comes as "abc script" from OpenLANE called synthesis statergies, these scrips are guided for least area or best timing)
+- In **RTL Syntheses** the RTL is fead to *Yosys* with the design constrains, Yosys converts the RTL into a logic circuits, this circuit can be optimized and then mapped into a cell using STL(OpenSTA) using *abc* (abc has to be guided during optimization which comes as "abc script" from OpenLANE called synthesis statergies, these scrips are guided for least area or best timing)
-- **Synthesis Explorations** can be used to geneate reports that can show how delay are area are affrected be synthesis statergies.
+- **Synthesis Explorations** can be used to geneate reports that can show how delay are area are affected be synthesis statergies.
-- **Design Explorations** can be used to sweep the design configurations for parameters such as RunTime, CellCount, RoutingStatrergies, etc. It is very useful to find best configuration from OpenLANE for any specific design.
+- **Design Explorations** can be used to sweep the design configurations for parameters such as RunTime, CellCount, RoutingStatergies, etc. It is very useful to find best configuration from OpenLANE for any specific design.
 Design Explorations can also be used for regression testing for continues integration{OpenLANE run the exploration in 70 designs and compare the results to the best knonwn one}
 - If we want our design to get ready of testing after fabrication we enable **DFT(Design for Test)** step(which is optional) and this used open source project "Fault" to perform
    + Scan Insertion
    + Automatic Test Pattern Generation(ATPG)